Dr Sharon Greenwood

 I'm currently embarking on a pedagogical research project exploring knowledge production, lived experience, and teaching approaches.

+I currently supervise two PhD students.
 I am open to supervising students working in and around areas of public health, sociology, and social policy.